usethesource/rascal/src/org/rascalmpl/courses/Rascal/Statements/Insert/Insert.md

 .Description
-An insert statement may only occur in the action part of a <<Pattern With Action>>, more precisely in a case in a ((Visit)) expression.
+An insert statement may only occur in the action part of a <<Pattern With Action>>, more precisely in a case in a ((Expression-Visit)) expression.
 The value matched by the pattern of this case is replaced by the value of _Exp_.

 The following rule applies: